-Twamley Farm is home to Frida and Poncho, two gorgeous miniature donkeys.
-Frida and Poncho are American Mediterranean miniature donkeys.
-Frida is a jenny and Poncho is her little baby boy who is growing up fast.
-He loves cuddles.
-They live in the house paddock right in front of The Stable and Farm Pod accommodation.
-Feel free to drop by and meet Frida and Poncho during your stay.
+Twamley Farm is home to Frida, our miniature donkey.
+Frida is an American Mediterranean miniature donkey.
+She is a jenny and lives in the house paddock right in front of The Stable and Farm Pod accommodation.
+Feel free to drop by and meet Frida during your stay.

 Sheila the Sheep